stamler/charade/README.md

 - Make JSON api return errors formatted at JSON
 - Finish all GET requests without customizations
 - Build out generalized POST for creating new mysql objects
+- Write other Tests and TEST
+- Clean up the code and make it generic for deployment
+- Build in ability to run against other databases like SQLite, PostgreSQL, or Redshift

 ### Roadmap